FAQ

 Q: Excessive Gap with the hood install?

-How to Adjust Your Hood for Proper Alignment
+How to Align Your Aftermarket Hood

 1. Loosen the Hood Bolts

-2. Close and Check the Hood
+2. Close and Inspect the Hood

 • Gently close the hood.